wp-invoice/wp-invoice/readme.txt

 = 4.0.1 =
 * Fixed loading of localisation files.
 The bug persists in 4.0.0 version.
+* Fixed incorrect behaviour on custom 'Install Plugins' page after depended plugins ( Add-ons ) activation.
+* Fixed the way of widgets initialization.
+Compatibility with WordPress 4.3 and higher.

 = 4.0.0 =
 * Changed plugin initialization functionality.